nathzz30/architecture-and-pattern-design-on-software-development/README.md

 └── README.md ← This file
 ```

-As the repository grows, you may want to group documents into subfolders (e.g. `/patterns/`, `/architectures/`, `/resources/`) to keep things organized.

 ## 🚀 How to Use

 Simply browse the `.md` files to read about each architecture or pattern.